Bielectron vortices in two-dimensional Dirac semimetals

+Electrons in 2D Dirac semimetals can be described by the rather exotic single-particle Hamiltonian $H_1 = v_{\mathrm{F}} \boldsymbol{\sigma} \cdot \mathbf{p} $, where $v_{\mathrm{F}}$ is the Fermi velocity and $\boldsymbol \sigma = \left( \sigma_x, \sigma_y \right)$ are the spin matrices of Pauli.
+Recently, special attention has been paid to the apexes of the resultant conical dispersion (Dirac points) in the band structures of 2D Dirac-Weyl systems, with studies ranging from defect-induced zero-energy states \cite{Pereira2006, Yazyev, Espinosa}, which are speculated to be a source of magnetism in graphene, to Majorana zero modes in topological insulators in proximity to superconductors \cite{Rokhinson}.
+In this work, we predict theoretically 2D Dirac semimetals as host materials for another type of hitherto overlooked quasiparticle associated with the Dirac point: stationary (zero center-of-mass motion) bielectron vortices.
+Intriguingly, these bosonic quasiparticles may be a source of a new type of condensate.

-Pair formation in graphene was considered in connection to an excitonic insulator, discussed well before the isolation of graphene \cite{Khveshchenko} and revisited soon thereafter \cite{Drut, Koch}.
-Upon assuming the existence of a gap, it is possible to estimate the exciton binding energy, which in turn helps one to self-consistently find the value of the gap.
-With the help of a gap, several groups have studied Bose-Einstein condensation \cite{Lozovik07, Berman08, Berman13} and superfluidity \cite{Berman12, Berman12b} in spatially-separated two-layer graphene.
-However, the excitonic size obtained from the above-mentioned self-consistent calculations exceeds hundreds of graphene lattice constants, whereas a single-particle gap requires a potential difference between the neighboring graphene atoms.
-Unsurprisingly, no gap has as yet been observed experimentally in gated graphene structures \cite{NoGapMayorov} and a question remains: can two charge carriers bind together in an ideal 2D system with a linear dispersion?
-It is been claimed excitons do not exist in gapless graphene \cite{Ratnikov}, and so considerations of trigonal warping, which effectively introduces an angular-dependent single-particle mass, have been suggested as a route towards pair formation \cite{Entin2012, Entin2013, Marnham}.
+Pair formation in graphene was considered in connection to an excitonic insulator, discussed well before the isolation of graphene \cite{Khveshchenko} and revisited thereafter \cite{Drut, Koch, Gamayun}.
+There has been significant interest in spatially-separated double-layer graphene \cite{Kharitonov2008, Min2008, Zhang2008, Sodemann2012, Abergel2013}, where several groups have studied Bose-Einstein condensation \cite{Lozovik07, Berman08} and superfluidity \cite{Berman12} in this gapped system.
+However, no gap has as yet been observed experimentally in monolayer graphene structures \cite{NoGapMayorov} and a question remains: can two charge carriers bind together in an ideal 2D Dirac-Weyl system?
+It has previously been claimed that excitons do not exist in gapless graphene \cite{Ratnikov}, and so considerations of trigonal warping, which effectively introduces an angular-dependent single-particle mass, have been suggested as a route towards pair formation \cite{Entin2013, Marnham}.